-- The city clerk shall not, without the concurrence of the city manager and city attorney, accept any agenda item or revised agenda item after the deadlines established and noted in these Rules. - 2.
-Any agenda items or revised agenda items submitted after the established deadlines will be reviewed by relevant departments as identified by the agenda workflow approval process.
+- 1. The city clerk shall not, without the concurrence of the city manager and city attorney, accept any agenda item or revised agenda item after the deadlines established and noted in these Rules. - 2.
+Any agenda items or revised agenda items will be reviewed by relevant departments as identified by the agenda workflow approval process.